Artist Spotlight: Dennis Meiners -Ceramics

 This sketch is then transferred onto Arches Hot Press watercolor paper.
 From here I begin layering ink in the darkest areas and then watercolor to quickly get rid of the white of the paper.

-Once this base is in place I slowly lay down multiple layers of wax-based colored pencils to
+Once this base is in place I slowly lay down multiple layers of wax-based colored pencils to create the depth and realism that I am looking for.
+This is the slowest part of the process but also the most rewarding.

 My art is an attempt to share the views of western landscapes and other aspects of nature.
 The goal of my work is to simplify the existing subjects and create my version of that world.
 I”m inspired by the beauty found from my travels through the mountains and deserts with their brilliant skies, endless cloud shapes, trees and the shadows that they cast.
 I take liberties with the collected images, alter the colors and mix elements casino online from varied subjects to create one image.